Passed PPL theory subjects

 Your medical is due prior to commencement of training, however for information on the requirements of obtaining a New Zealand CAA class 1 medical please refer to http://www.caa.govt.nz/medical/medical-home/

-Non-native English speakers will be required to present a certificate prior to training commencement demonstrating they have achieved International English Language Testing System (IELTS) Level 5.5 overall, with no less than 5.5 in any individual area (Reading, Writing, Listening and Speaking).
-Results must be for the academic test, not general training.
+For non-native English speakers, you will be required to present a certificate prior to training commencement demonstrating you have achieved International English Language Testing System (IELTS) or an equivalent of at Level 5.5 overall, with no less than 5.5 in any individual area (Reading, Writing, Listening and Speaking).
+This must be the Academic test, not General Training.

 If your application is successful, you will be invited to attend an assessment day.
 During the morning you will complete a maths and aptitude test using the world's leading pilot assessment tool – PILAPT.
 You will then take part in various exercises designed to assess your interpersonal team skills through group discussion.